Each Breath Be Blessed, Every Hour Be Stilled

-Normally a downpour wouldn't be reason enough to delay a mission (and hadn't before).
+Normally, a downpour wouldn't be reason enough to delay a mission (and hadn't before).
 But the plan was to hide in plain sight, and that meant not being the only people on the street.
-His position on the far outskirts of town meant he wanted good visibility, as well.
+His chosen firing position on the far outskirts of town required good visibility, as well.
 Or at least as good as it ever became.
 England wasn't known for its low humidity.

-Rain continued to thunk against the window pain.
+Rain continued to thunk against the windowpane.
 He didn't allow it to bother him.
-The military taught many skills, but one of the most valuable and simultaneously mundane was the ability to tolerate tedium.
-HUAW, as the familiar refrain went: Hurry Up And Wait.
+The military taught many skills, but one of the most valuable was the ability to tolerate tedium.
+HUAW, as the well-known saying went: Hurry Up And Wait.
 His time spent orbiting Carcer on the Longevity had been an exercise in endurance.
 The lesson had served him well ever since.

-He reached into his pocket and grasped his phone for a moment before releasing it.
+He reached into his pocket and grasped his phone for a moment.
 He knew there wouldn't be any calls he had missed, it was always on his person.
 Lil hadn't called him since he had snapped at her; she'd been calling Sophie instead, checking in that way.
 He probably deserved that.
 Lil would get over it, in time.

 So where were they?
-The Death Eaters weren't exactly Primarius ComOp material but they hadn't been completely incompetent.
+The Death Eaters weren't exactly Primarius ComOp material, but they hadn't been completely incompetent.
 Surely they had their hands on someone who knew Grimmauld Place.
 Snape, if no one else.
+It was possible that, despite whatever vague memories remained after the severance, the name of the street was lost to Snape and everyone else who had been cut out of the charm.
+That would be convenient, but not something that could be counted on without more in the way of confirmation.
 Scott was about to start checking license numbers and identifying residents.
 He would need a phone book to get started, and then a police uniform and a notepad…

 His highly illegal ruminations were stalled when Kylie pattered into the room and sat on the couch.
 He glanced back at her to make sure she wasn't more upset (than usual) since he'd last seen her.
 "Hey, Kylie.
 How's tricks?"